 When scaling quickly, don’t forget to have an in depth discussion about remote expectations.
 Have they worked remotely before?
 Are they a self-starter?
-What remote software are they experienced with using (Skype, Google Hangouts, Join.me, Asana, Time Doctor, CoSchedule, Slack, etc.).
+What remote software are they experienced with using (Skype, Google Meet, Join.me, Asana, Time Doctor, CoSchedule, Slack, etc.).
 How flexible is their schedule?
 Are they willing to hop on a remote call during your office hours?
 Are they good at managing multiple tasks?

 Be sure to find out if the candidates you have your eye on are suitable for remote work as well as qualified for the job.